-The preliminary concept designs for Option 3B in Figures 8 to 11.
-It envisages a new wharf, similar in form to the existing wharf but with the approach wharf moved slightly to the north and the main wharf further out into the bay to allow the existing wharf to remain in at least partial use during construction.
-The specific technical design features for Option 3B is presented as Table 3.
+The preliminary concept designs for Option 4B in Figures 8 to 10.
+It envisages a new wharf will be similar in form to the existing wharf.
+The specific technical design features for Option 4B are presented as Table 3.

-Table 3: Technical Design Features for Preferred Wharf Design Option (Option 3B)
+Table 3: Technical Design Features for Preferred Wharf Design Option (Option 4B)

-Technical Design Features for Option 3B
+Technical Design Features for Option 4B

-- The decommissioning and demolition of the existing wharf. - The new wharf utilizing precast concrete decking with a cast in situ reinforced concrete topping slab.
-Foundations are to be either driven steel tubular piles, reinforced concrete bored piers or precast reinforced concrete piles - The approach deck shall be positioned as near as possible within the footprint of the existing wharf, with a length of the approach at 30m - Main wharf at 40m in length and will provide access for two 20m length vessels, or one 30m length vessel. - The width of the wharf and access way is sufficient to provide pedestrian and vehicle access. - Handrails are to be provided to all non-operational faces of the wharf, with minimum 3 safety ladders at a maximum of 60m intervals. - Lighting shall be provided to the structure to enable night time operations. - Security gates shall be provided at the entrance to the wharf - Fendering of the main wharf shall consider all tide ranges and wheel stops or kerbs are to be provided to all exposed edges of the structure.
+- The decommissioning and demolition of the existing wharf. - A new wharf utilising precast concrete decking with a cast in situ reinforced concrete topping slab. - The wharf shall have an approach deck with a length of 30 meters and shall be positioned (as near as possible) within the footprint of the existing wharf. - The wharf shall include a main wharf, 40 meters in length, and provide suitable access for two 20-meter length vessels, or one 30-meter length vessel.
+Fendering of the main wharf shall consider all tide ranges. - Foundations are to be either driven steel tubular piles, reinforced concrete bored piers or precast reinforced concrete piles.
+A geotechnical assessment has to be undertaken to identify most appropriate option. - Top of deck level of the deck shall be +3.4m LAT.
+Landside works (completed by others) shall match the top of deck level. - The width of the wharf and access way is to be of sufficient width to provide for safe access for concurrent pedestrian and vehicle movements.
+Wheel stops or kerbs are to be provided to all exposed edges of the structure. - Handrails are to be provided to all non-operational faces of the wharf.
+A minimum of three safety ladders shall be provided at a maximum of 60-meter intervals. - Lighting shall be provided to the structure to enable 'after dark' operations (minimum P8 category in accordance with AS 1158).
+The design of the lighting shall minimise glare to the navigation channel. - Security gates shall be provided at the entrance.